-1. Local Participation in Site Selection Federal policy related to nuclear and radioactive waste disposal should be amended to give local governments the authority to directly participate in selecting the site for permanent repositories for highlevel nuclear and intermediate and low-level radioactive waste.
+1. Local Participation in Site Selection

+Final siting approval of nuclear facilities should be a shared responsibility among federal, state and local governments, subject to appropriate federal environmental laws and regulations.
+Federal policy related to nuclear and radioactive waste disposal should give local governments the authority to directly participate in selecting the site for permanent repositories for high-level nuclear and intermediate and low-level radioactive waste.
 The permanent disposal or storage of nuclear and radioactive waste, within any populated area, is completely unacceptable.
 Further, sufficient technical assistance funding from the Nuclear Waste Trust Fund should be provided to local governments to enable them to conduct technical studies of potential repository sites, to provide technical comments on federal siting-related documents, and to monitor the site selection process.
 This should apply to sites identified on federal property or reservations in close proximity to a municipal boundary.